SantiagoDePolonia/coding-challenge-glassnode/README.md

   - next go to /hash-rate
   - go to /difficulty
   - you will see the chart for a while and the loading and after a while the chart again
+- replace "Values" strings on the left side of the chart with adequate labels OR get rid of them
+- providing timespan selector to the chart - the tool to help people taka a closer look for a specific period
+- investigate the bug on hash-rate chart - at some points the tooltip is not displaing the data
+- add some breaking line on the chart between USD price chart and the chain metrics
 - resolve code duplication dilemma